stevedonovan/LuaMacro/readme.md

        ...
     end

-A serious criticism of lexical macros is that they don't respect the scoping rules of the language itself.
-They are always ruthlessly global.
-Bad experiences with the C preprocessor has practically put the lexical macro in the same box as gotos; to avoid them is putting the ugly history of computing behind you.
+A criticism of traditional lexical macros is that they don't respect the scoping rules of the language itself.
+Bad experiences with the C preprocessor lead many to regard them as part of the prehistory of computing.
+The macros described here can be lexically scoped, and can be as 'hygenic' as necessary, since their expansion can be finely controlled with Lua itself.

 For me, a more serious charge against 'macro magic' is that it can lead to a private dialect of the language (the original Bourne shell was written in C 'skinned' to look like Algol 68.)
-This often indicates a programmer uncomfortable with a language who wants it to look like something more familiar.
+This often indicates a programmer uncomfortable with a language, who wants it to look like something more familiar.
 Relying on a preprocessor may mean that programmers need to immerse themselves in the idioms of the new language.

-That being said, macros can extend a language so that it can be more expressive for a particular task, particularly if the user is not a professional programmer.
-This release of LuaMacro introduces lexically-scoped macros, which helps with the first criticism.
+That being said, macros can extend a language so that it can be more expressive for a particular task, particularly if the users are not professional programmers.

 ### Basic Macro Substitution